-- 1. These Rules of Procedure (hereinafter referred to as "the Rules", "the RoP") of the Fourth Committee of the General Assembly (hereinafter referred to as "4GA") of Churkin Moscow International Model United Nations (hereinafter referred to as "Model UN", "MUN") are adopted prior to the beginning of the MUN.
+- 1. These Rules of Procedure (hereinafter referred to as "Rules", "RoP") of the Security Council (hereinafter referred to as "the SC" or "the Council") of Churkin Moscow International Model United Nations (hereinafter referred to as "Model UN", "MUN") are adopted prior to the beginning of the MUN.
 The Rules of Procedure can be modified only by the Model UN authorities. - 2.
-The 4GA President shall have the prerogative to interpret the Rules. - 3.
+The SC President shall have the prerogative to interpret the Rules. - 3.
 Violation of the Rules is not allowed. - 4.
 Shall any Representative violate the Rules, the President is to call them to order immediately.
 In case of repeated or significant violations the President shall put to vote a motion to temporarily deprive the Representative of their right to speak until the next suspension of the meeting.